ekristen/node-github-cache/README.md

 If you want to not use the cache at any time, add `cache: false` to your API call.

+## Settings

+1. `cachedb` - this is a value passed to the creation of the API object, it is a path to a location to store the cached data.
+2. `cache` this is a value that can be passed to any API function with a boolean value to disable or enable the cache. `Default: true`

 ## Example

 ```